Family Mediation Certificate Courses

 Tuition

 The chart below outlines the cost of the Family Mediation classes if you choose to take them individually.
 Once you register for three or more classes within a certificate, you will be charged the non-refundable $200 registration fee.
-Individual classes must be paid in full at time of registration.
+Individual classes must be paid in full at time of registration – click here to register for an individual class.
+Individual classes are not eligible for payment plans.

-A $200 non-refundable registration fee is charged at the time you register for an entire certificate.
-We offer a payment plan for tuition of three equal payments of $931.66 at week 1, week 5, and week 9.
+Kompass offers payment plans at 0% interest up the maximum length of your certificate program.
+A $200 non-refundable registration fee is charged when you register for an entire certificate.
+We offer a payment plan for tuition in three equal payments at week 1, week 5, and week 9, which will be automatically charged to your method of payment unless otherwise coordinated with accounting.
+Click to register for the certificate.

 Textbooks